-Elderly: Plasma concentrations of atorvastatin and its active metabolites are higher in healthy elderly subjects than in young adults while the lipid effects were comparable to those seen in younger patient populations.
+Special Populations Elderly: Plasma concentrations of atorvastatin and its active metabolotes are higher in healthy elderly subjects than in young adults while the lipid effects were comparable to those seen in younger patient populations.

-Paediatric: In an open-label, 8-week study, Tanner Stage 1 (N=15) and Tanner Stage ≥ 2 (N=24) paediatric patients (ages 6-17 years) with heterozygous familial hypercholesterolemia and baseline LDL-C ≥ 4 mmol/L were treated with 5 or 10 mg of chewable or 10 or 20 mg of film-coated atorvastatin tablets once daily, respectively.
+Paediatric: In an open-label, 8-week study, Tanner Stage 1 (N=15) and Tanner Stage ≥ 2 (N=24) paediatric patients (ages 6-17 years) with heterozygous familial hyper-cholesterolemia and baseline LDL-C≥4 mmol/L were treated with 5 or 10 mg of chewable or 10 or 20 go f film-coated atorvastatin tablets once daily, respectively.
 Body weight was the only significant covariate in atorvastatin population PK model.
-Apparent oral clearance of atorvastatin in paediatric subjects appeared similar to adults when scaled allometrically by body weight.
-Consistent decreases in LDL-C and TC were observed over the range of atorvastatin and o-hydroxyatorvastatin exposures.
+Apparent oral clearance of atorvastatin in paediatric population appeared similar to adults when scaled all metrically by body weight.
+Consistent decreases in LDL-C and TC may be observed over the range of atorvastatin and o-hydroxy atorvastatin exposures.

-Gender: Concentrations of atorvastatin and its active metabolites in women differ from those in men (Women: approx. 20% higher for C{max} and approx. 10% lower for AUC).
+Gender: Concentrations of atorvastatin and its active metabolites in women differ from those in men (women: approximately 20% higher for Cmax and 10% lower for AUC).
 These differences were of no clinical significance, resulting in no clinically significant differences in lipid effects among men and women.

-Renal insufficiency: Renal disease has no influence on the plasma concentrations or lipid effects of atorvastatin and its active metabolites.
+Renal Insufficiency: Renal disease has no influence on the plasma concentrations or lipid effects of atorvastatin and its active metabolites.

-Hepatic insufficiency: Plasma concentrations of atorvastatin and its active metabolites are markedly increased (approx. 16-fold in C{max} and approx. 11-fold in AUC) in patients with chronic alcoholic liver disease (Child-Pugh B).
+Hepatic Insufficiency: Plasma concentrations of atorvastatin and its active metabolites are markedly increased (approximately 16-fold in Cmax and approx.11-fold in AUC) in patients with chronic alcoholic liver disease (Child-Pugh B).

-SLOCIB1 polymorphism: Hepatic uptake of all HMG-CoA reductase inhibitors including atorvastatin, involves the OATP1B1 transporter.
+SLOC1B1 polymorphism: Hepatic uptake of all HMG-CoA reductase inhibitors including atorvastatin, involves the OATP1B1 transporter.
 In patients with SLCO1B1 polymorphism there is a risk of increased exposure of atorvastatin, which may lead to an increased risk of rhabdomyolysis.
 Polymorphism in the gene encoding OATP1B1 (SLCO1B1 c.521CC) is associated with a 2.4-fold higher atorvastatin exposure (AUC) than in individuals without this genotype variant (c.521TT).
 A genetically impaired hepatic uptake of atorvastatin is also possible in these patients.
 Possible consequences for the efficacy are unknown.